 - ArcelorMittal (word), International Registration No. 947686, registered as of August 3, 2007, in the name of ArcelorMittal (SA) (the Complainant) and duly renewed.
-It covers the U.S.A., where the Respondent is located.
+It covers several Dutch overseas territories and countries in Southeast Asia, where the Respondent is apparently located.